sirrrich/vex2pdf/README.md

 >

 ## Overview
 VEX-to-PDF is a Rust application that scans the current directory for CycloneDX VEX JSON files and converts them to human-readable PDF reports.
-It supports the CycloneDX VEX schema version 1.5 and handles various elements of the VEX documentation format including vulnerabilities, components, metadata, and more.
+It fully supports the CycloneDX VEX schema version 1.5 and provides compatibility for version 1.6 documents that only use 1.5 fields.
+Documents using 1.6-specific fields may not process correctly.
+The tool handles various elements of the VEX documentation format including vulnerabilities, components, metadata, and more.
 ## Features
 - Automatically scans directories for JSON files with VEX data
 - Converts VEX documents to structured PDF reports